Does The ALR Hearing For A DWI Impact The Criminal Part Of My Case?

 - Any other reasonable term the court requires.

 Beginning September 1, 2019 defendants will be able to get Deferred Adjudication Probation for first time DWI’s provided that the blood alcohol level is not greater than 0.15 and the defendant does not hold a commercial driver’s license at the time of the offense.
 Deferred Adjudication Probation is a form of probation which differs from regular probation in several ways: first, the defendant is not convicted of the offense and second, in the event of a violation of probation, the court may sentence the defendant to the full available range of punishment.

-For more information on Impact Of ALR Hearing On DWI Case In Texas, a free consultation is your next best step.
+For more information on Impact Of ALR Hearing On DWI Case In Texas, an initial consultation is your next best step.
 Get the information and legal answers you are seeking by calling (940) 440-5250 today.